Dannydiara/social-media/README.md

     yarn create vite my-social-media-app
     ```
     OR
     Use this if you are already in the folder you will code in.
+In that case case ignore number 2 and jump to 3
     ```bash
     npm create vite@latest my-social-media-app ./
     # or